qudou/xmlplus/README.md

 ##Installation:

 Running in browser.
-Below is a simple example.
+Here is a simple example.
+For details, see [hello-world](docs/demo/hello-world/client).

->The content of `index.html`

 ```html
 <!DOCTYPE html>